LiskArchive/lisk-legacy-docs/intro.md

 When sending LSK to another account with Lisk Mobile, you will be prompted automatically, to add the address to your bookmarks.

-> In case you don't want to save the address as bookmark, leave the reference empty.
+> In case you don't want to save the address as bookmark, leave the label field empty.

 To bookmark an account manually, go to "Bookmarks" page and hit the "+"-button.
-Then define the respective adress and a label to be associated with that address.
+Then define the respective address and a label to be associated with that address.
 To save the bookmark, hit the "Add to bookmarks"-button.

 > The user can choose conveniently between the existing bookmarks, while sending tokens with Lisk Mobile.